Frankish Papacy: Aftermath

-Three years later Pope Leo IV (847-855) was consecrated, again without imperial approval, which would have been difficult in any case as the Carolingian Empire was in the process of breaking up.
-Lothair II of Lotharingia indeed failed to impose his own candidate, Pope Benedict III (855-858), in 855 until the Roman-elected candidate refused the office (the first recorded historical refusal).
+Three years later Pope Leo IV (847–855) was consecrated, again without imperial approval, which would have been difficult in any case as the Carolingian Empire was in the process of breaking up.
+Lothair II of Lotharingia indeed failed to impose his own candidate, Pope Benedict III (855–858), in 855 until the Roman-elected candidate refused the office (the first recorded historical refusal).
 According to the Catholic Encyclopedia:

-On the death of Leo IV (17 July, 855) Benedict was chosen to succeed him, and envoys were dispatched to secure the ratification of the decree of election by the Emperors Lothaire and Louis II.
-But the legates betrayed their trust and allowed themselves to be influenced in favour of the ambitious and excommunicated Cardinal Anastasius.
-The imperial missi, gained over in turn by them, endeavoured to force Anastasius on the Roman Church.

-Lothair II was present for the election of Pope Nicholas I (858-867), who prohibited anyone outside of the Roman community from interfering in papal elections, and as a result Pope Adrian II (867-872) was consecrated without even informing the Franks.
+Lothair II was present for the election of Pope Nicholas I (858–867), who prohibited anyone outside of the Roman community from interfering in papal elections, and as a result Pope Adrian II (867–872) was consecrated without even informing the Franks.
 Lothair II's choice of Nicholas I was contrary to the wishes of the clergy, but "was confirmed without much ado" and Nicholas I was crowned in the emperor's presence.

 According to the Catholic Encyclopedia, Adrian II "strove to maintain peace among the greedy and incompetent descendants of Charlemagne."
-Pope Marinus I (882-884) was consecrated "without waiting for the consent of the incompetent emperor, Charles the Fat."
-Pope Stephen V (885-891) was similarly consecrated, and Charles the Fat may have intervened had Stephen V not been elected unanimously.
+Pope Marinus I (882–884) was consecrated "without waiting for the consent of the incompetent emperor, Charles the Fat."
+Pope Stephen V (885–891) was similarly consecrated, and Charles the Fat may have intervened had Stephen V not been elected unanimously.

 The coins of Pope Romanus (879) continued to bear the name of Emperor Lambert as well as his own monogram.
-A synod in Rome decided that Pope John IX (898-900) should not be consecrated except in the presence of "imperial envoys."
+A synod in Rome decided that Pope John IX (898–900) should not be consecrated except in the presence of "imperial envoys."

 Legacy

 It was during the time of Charlemagne that it became customary for the pope to approve the creation of a new archdiocese and to determine its geographic extent.
 These changes "made the archbishop seem more like the pope's deputy with a delegated share of the universal primacy."
 Of course, powerful rulers continued to establish their own archdiocese—for example, Otto I, Holy Roman Emperor, created Magdeburg in 963, and Henry II, Holy Roman Emperor, created Bamberg in 1020—and to strongly influence decisions nominally made by the pope.
-Pope Gregory IV (822-844) was unsuccessful in 830 when he attempted to side with Lothair I and his bishops against Louis the Pious.
-Disputes such as these lead to the Pseudo-Isidorian Decretals, a forgery of the ilk of the "Donation of Constantine."
+Pope Gregory IV (822–844) was unsuccessful in 830 when he attempted to side with Lothair I and his bishops against Louis the Pious.
+Disputes such as these lead to the Pseudo-Isidorian Decretals, a forgery of the ilk of the "Donation of Constantine".

-The coronations of Pepin, Charlemagne, and Louis by popes planted the idea among generations of European rulers that the pope could confer legitimacy to the title of "emperor."
+The coronations of Pepin, Charlemagne, and Louis by popes planted the idea among generations of European rulers that the pope could confer legitimacy to the title of "emperor".